-The Katie Murrell Library is a United States depository library.
+The Katie Murrell Library is a member of the Federal Depository Library Program (FDLP).
 It receives a selection of government documents in print and electronic formats.
-Using the online catalog students may access over 32,500 cataloged documents and government web sites.
-These include periodicals, statistics, census data, consumer literature, agency directories, and research summaries from all branches of the federal government.
+Using the online catalog, students may access over 35,500 cataloged documents and government web sites.
+These include periodicals, statistics, census data, legislative information, consumer literature, agency directories, data on government spending, and research summaries from all branches of the federal government.